mohamede1945/AssertionsTestingExample/README.md

 # AssertionsTestingExample

+## This library is deprecated.
+You can use https://github.com/mattgallagher/CwlPreconditionTesting instead.

 Finally, you can achieve 100% coverage.
 Previously, you couldn't because you cannot test `assert`, `assertionFailure`, `precondition`, `preconditionFailure` and `fatalError`.
 But now with every easy steps you can test them.

 This is an example app to show you how to do it.
 When you test `command + U` the app.
 You will find many test cases fail.
 This is intentional, to show that `expectAssert` for example fails the test case with a proper error message when the assert function is not called.